jameswhoughton/cushon/README.md

 I have noted that the 'account_transactions' table will likely be the fastest growing table and therefore it is worth considering splitting the data (either by partitioning the table or sharding the database).
 As transactional information should be retained (indefinitely?) table partitioning may not be suitable as the number of tables might grow to be unmanageable, so a sharding approach might be more apporpriate.

-I have focused my efforts on building out these services in Go.
+I have focused my efforts on building out the account service in Go.

+Considering the specific case of a customer who wishes to deposit £25,000 into a Cushon ISA and invest it all into the Cushon equities fund.
+From my research, if the money has not previously been invested then this would not be allowed in a single transaction (as it is above the annual ISA allowace of £20,000) if however the customer is transferring this money from another ISA this transfer would be allowed.

+For now the focus is on cash deposits however the ability to transfer between ISAs without restriction should be considered as an enhancement.

 ### ERD